BoOppenheimer/horse-racing/README.md

 Horse betting!

-4 numbers go in random order of who wins take for example
+4 numbers go in random order of who wins
+take for example:
 1,2,3,4

 next race is:
-3, 4, 1, 2
+3,4,1,2

 ### TODOs